cryptodread/N00b-Guides/README.md

 # N00b-Guides
-## Guides that help me to install or build stuff when the actual guide go over my head or leave out stuff
+## Guides that help me to install or build stuff when the actual guides go over my head or leave out stuff

 So far I've attempted three things: